j-kev/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-TODO: linked list data structure, make folder.
+TODO: Continue working on linked list.